ansys/pyansys-dev-guide/README.rst

 Many Ansys applications are designed around user interaction within a desktop GUI-based environment.
-As such, scripts are often recorded directly from user sessions and are in the context manipulating a desktop application rather than manipulating an API centered around data structures represented as classes and modules.
+As such, scripts are often recorded directly from user sessions and are in the context manipulating a desktop application.
+Instead, scripts should be written for an API structured around data represented as classes and modules.

 PyAnsys seeks to make the API a "first class citizen" in regards to interacting with Ansys's products by presenting the product as a